Hsingyuan Power Plant

 The Hsingyuan Power Plant or Star Buck Power Plant (星元電廠 (星元电厂, Xīngyuán Diànchǎng)) is a gas-fired power plant in Chang-Bin Industrial Park, Lukang Township, Changhua County, Taiwan.

 History

 In April 2005, Hsing-yuan Power Corporation was approved by the government to construct the Hsingyuan Power Plant with a cost of NT$10.6 billion.
 The permit was then issued by the Ministry of Economic Affairs.
 Construction of the plant started in the end of 2005 and was commissioned in March 2009.
 It went into full operation in June 2009.

+Technical specifications

+The power plant has a total installed generation capacity of 490 MW.